Noureddine Morceli: Biography

 Morceli was named Athlete of the Year by Track & Field News in 1993 and 1994 and by the International Athletic Foundation in 1994.
 In that two-year period, he lost only once, at 800 metres.
 As he set his sights on more records, most notably the 800-metre, 2,000-metre, and 5,000-metre events, his driving force was a deeply rooted dedication to bring glory to his country.
 As Morceli looked forward to the 1995 season, sportswriters unabashedly proclaimed him the greatest runner in the world or even the greatest of all time.
 Perhaps his spirit was best exemplified by his winning performance in the 1994 Grand Prix.
 Racked with flu, weakened and hacking, he not only ran but left the field behind at the finish.
 Morceli was soon tested by a new challenger, Moroccan Hicham El Guerrouj.
 Morceli bested El Guerrouj in the 1,500 metres at the 1995 outdoor world championships; however, the 1,500-metre race at the 1996 Olympic Games in Atlanta the following year was considered one of the most dramatic contests in athletics history.
-Morceli and El Guerrouj led the field with 400 metres to go when the young Moroccan tripped on his rival's heel and fell to the ground, allowing Morceli to capture the gold medal in that event.
+Morceli and El Guerrouj led the field with 400 metres to go when the young Moroccan tripped on his rival's heel and fell to the ground, with Morceli going on to capture the gold medal in that event.
 At the Grand Prix final in Milan later that year, however, Morceli lost the 1,500-metre event for the first time in years—to El Guerrouj.
 Morceli competed in subsequent events, including the 2000 Games in Sydney, before his eventual retirement.